Breaking Down How All 255 First-Year Players Made Their MLB Debuts In 2024

 After more than seven months, the 2024 MLB regular season is over.

-From the opening games in Japan and stateside Opening Day to the playoff-settling doubleheader in Atlanta on Sept.
+From the opening games in Korea and stateside Opening Day to the playoff-settling doubleheader in Atlanta on Sept.
 30, there have been ups and downs and twists and turns and plenty of plot lines to follow.
 Along the way, 255 players made their big league debuts.
 A trio of Padres—Jackson Merrill, Graham Pauley and Yuki Matsui— broke in on the first day possible (March 20) while Giants righthander Trevor McDonald did the same on the season’s final regularly scheduled day.

 You can find the complete, 255-player list of 2024 debuts and signing scouts here.